SuXYIO/declmysys/README.md

 ## Note

-I'm just getting started to programming, let alone having only used `C` and `Python`. `Go` and stuff is pretty new to me, so it's also a learning project for me, into the _real development_ world.
+I'm just getting started to programming, **Go** is pretty new to me, so it's also a learning project.

-btw, `Rust` will NOT be used as far as I'm concerned.
+btw, **Rust** will NOT be used as far as I'm concerned.
 Yes, I tried to learn it, and I failed :sweat_smile:.